 Find Addiction Help Now

-If you or a loved one is struggling with addiction, please know help is readily available and merely a phone call away.
+If you or a loved one is struggling with addiction, know that help is readily available and merely a phone call away.
 Whether you’re looking for a rehab in San Diego or just outside the city, there are treatment options available.
-Please call a treatment provider today.
+For more information, contact a treatment provider today.